 Watch the entire brilliant scene here:

 There’s another iconic line from this same episode – when Joker realizes his adversary has potentially fallen, he lets out a single, solemn joke… but his heart’s just not in it.
 He’s too sad!

 4. “Oh Salvator, why so formal?
 Mi Casa nostra es su Casa nostra”

-When the last of the old-time mob bosses have to track down the Joker at an abandoned World Fair, the Joker (played once again by the incredible Mark Hamill) is absolutely gleeful to see an old friend.
-He’s full of manic joy and has no shortage of mafia-inspired puns that flew right over tons of kids’ heads.
+When the last of the old-time mob bosses have to track down the Joker at an abandoned World Fair, the Joker (played again by the incredible Mark Hamill) is gleeful to see an old friend.
+He’s full of manic joy and has no shortage of mafia-inspired puns that fly right over many kids’ heads.

 “Can it be?
 Old Sallie “the Wheezer” Valestra!
 Welcome, paisan!
 It’s been a dog’s age!”

 To those who don’t know, the term paisan means “fellow countrymen” in Italian and is a term used in a ton of mob media:

 The joke that this headline is based on is a play on words on La Cosa Nostra, which is the name of the Italian mob.

 Check out the clip below for the joke in context here: